Puvox/synchronous-websocket-request-js/README.md

 # sync-ws-request
 Even though websocket's concept inherently disregards the synchronous nature, there are some edge-cases, when users might still need to make synchronous request-response, while they might be using websockets ([`ws` module](https://www.npmjs.com/package/ws)).
 This lightweight single-file wrapper (without any dependencies) will help you to do that.
+To describe in two words, all what this wrapper does is that it 'initiates a request' (using `ws.send()`) and waits (using asynchronous 'sleep' cycles) till it gets response from server-side.

 ## How does it work